 In other words, using a form of investment other than a loan

 By doing so, it means that one is not constrained by the restrictive conditions that an authorized employer loan must adhere to.
 This might be helpful, for instance, where one does not have the ability to provide security for the loan.

 It is still, of course, necessary that the investment is entered into on commercial terms.

-If you have any queries then please do not hesitate to let us know.
+If you have any queries on an entrepreneurs tax advice then please do not hesitate to let us know.